Mahalia Barnes: Early life and education

 Mahalia Violet Barnes was born on 12 July 1982 in Sydney.
 She is the daughter of Jimmy Barnes, an Australian rock singer, and Jane (née Mahoney), the Thai-born stepdaughter of an Australian diplomat.
 The pair married in Sydney on 22 May 1981.
 Barnes was named after United States gospel singer, Mahalia Jackson.
 Her father has Scottish-Jewish ancestry.

 When she was eight, Barnes joined younger siblings Eliza-Jane "E.J." and Jackie for the recording sessions of their father's Two Fires album.
 Their voices are among the children's choir that features on the track "When Your Love is Gone".
 From the age of nine, she formed part of the children's singing group The Tin Lids with siblings"E.J.", Jackie, and Elly-May Barnes.
 Their Christmas 1991 album, Hey Rudolph!, was a platinum-selling album.

 Career

 Solo and with her band

 As of 2024 she has recorded four albums with her band Mahalia Barnes and the Soul Mates: Mahalia Barnes + the Soul Mates Volume 1 (2008); Mahalia Barnes + the Soul Mates Volume 2 (2012); Ooh Yeah! – The Betty Davis Songbook (2015); and Hard Expectations (2018).

 Barnes auditioned for the first season of the Australian version of The Voice with the song "Proud Mary", the episode of which was broadcast on 22 April 2012 on the Nine Network.
 All coaches pressed their buttons (the first was Keith Urban), then realised that she was in fact Jimmy Barnes's daughter.
 Mahalia chose to join Joel Madden's team.
-Mahalia was eliminated in the battle ring when she was pitted against Prinnie Stevens, who is very close to Mahalia. as the "Pavlova".
-She finished eighth after being eliminated in the fifth episode.
+Mahalia was eliminated in the battle ring when she was pitted against Prinnie Stevens, who is very close to Mahalia.